-Wednesday’s announcement that General Electric Co. magnet for innovation and technology.
+Wednesday’s announcement that General Electric Co. will relocate its world headquarters from Connecticut to Boston says a lot about the city’s expanding reputation as a magnet for innovation and technology.
 It’s becoming known as a place where businesses aimed at the future need to establish a presence.
 The planned move is also a major coup for Boston Mayor Martin J. Walsh and Massachusetts Governor Charlie Baker.
 Both vigorously courted the $300 billion company , which was also considering locations in other states.

 The 800 or more good-paying jobs coming to town — probably somewhere in the Seaport District — will obviously boost the economy, but the significance of GE’s relocation reaches far beyond employment numbers.
 While the region has spawned scores of leading-edge startups in the life sciences and technology, some of its highly successful established firms now have out-of–state or overseas owners, making their connection to Massachusetts a little less secure.
 Most recently, Texas-based Dell Inc. struck a $67 billion deal to buy EMC Corp., Massachusetts’ largest technology company.
 GE’s willingness to put down roots here offers evidence that global business giants no longer view Boston as just a great place to go shopping for acquisitions — they also want to call the city home.